-I was so passionate about teaching, that with full confidence, I started applying my CV randomly at various coaching institutes in Mumbai.
-I used to google alot as to how to make a perfect resume and how and what to email.
-I did alot of trial and error but didn’t give up.
+I was so passionate about teaching, that with full confidence, started applying my CV randomly at various coaching institutes in Mumbai.
+After doing alot of research as to how to make a perfect resume and how and what to email alot of trial and error was done but didn’t give up.
 Fetched the email ids of alot of coaching institutes in Mumbai.
 I didn’t assume that I am a fresher, my CA degree isn’t complete and my graduation results are not out then who would give me an opportunity.
 There was no harm in trying.
 With full passion, I applied at more than 100 coaching institutes.

 To my surprise, I got a revert from one of the coaching institutes in Andheri East.
 Quite a reputed one in Andheri and was called for an interview after the telephonic round.
 Both the owners interviewed me and they found my confidence as my main asset.
 Then they wanted to test my knowledge.
 Since I had cleared my second level of CA, the syllabus of graduation was a cake walk for me.
 They asked me to give some demo lectures.
 I impressed them with it.
 They were an angel for me to grant me an opportunity.
 It is very important that employers should stop judging candidates solely on their degree.
 Alongwith the zeal towards the career I had chosen, I also wanted to earn because of financial crunch in the family.